Cove Risk Services Data Breach Claims Investigated by Lynch Carpenter

-PITTSBURGH, Pa., Dec.
-15, 2025 (GLOBE NEWSWIRE) -- Cove Risk Services, LLC (“Cove”), a Massachusetts-based insurance company,1 recently announced a cybersecurity incident, which impacted the personal information of about fifty thousand individuals.
-Lynch Carpenter, LLP is investigating claims against Cove related to this data breach.
+PITTSBURGH, Dec.
+15, 2025 (GLOBE NEWSWIRE) -- Event Rental Systems (“ERS”),1 recently announced a cybersecurity incident, which impacted the personal information of an unknown number of individuals.
+Lynch Carpenter, LLP is investigating claims against ERS related to this data breach.
 For an attorney to review your case, visit our site HERE.

-In the incident, an unauthorized person gained access to Cove’s network and may have acquired records containing personally identifiable information (“PII”).
+In the incident, an unauthorized person inserted unauthorized code into certain modules of ERS’s customers’ websites and may have acquired records containing personally identifiable information (“PII”) in combination with:

 If your information was impacted in this incident, you may be entitled to compensation.
 For an attorney to review your case, visit our site HERE.